lost1227/Server-Wrapper/README.md

 The main console:
 ![Main Console](/screenshots/main.png?raw=true)
-Features a drop down menu to choose a server.
+The console is used to interact with the server.
+It features a drop down menu to choose a server.
 The interrupt button sends a SIGINT signal, and the kill button kills the server.

 ### Configuration